Britain's Prince William, in Jerusalem, honours Holocaust victims, meets Netanyahu

 over the war," William said at the meeting with Rivlin.

-He also spoke with two men who survived the Nazi genocide through British intervention.
+The prince also spoke at Yad Vashem with two men who survived the Nazi genocide through British intervention.

 Henry Foner, 86, and Paul Alexander, 80, were among thousands of Jewish children taken in by Britain as part of the 1930s "Kindertransport" from a continental Europe that was falling to German conquest.